goblindegook/littlefoot/README.md

 ### `dismiss([footnoteSelector[, timeout]])`

 This function will close any footnote popovers matching the (string) selector provided for footnotes. `timeout` specifies the amount of time after the footnote's active class is removed before the element itself is removed.
-Either of these can be excluded; `footnoteSelector` will default to all active footnotes, while `timeout` will default to the `dismissDelay` option.
+If excluded, `timeout` will default to the `dismissDelay` option.

 ### `activate(buttonSelector)`